 Transitional Living for Young Adults

 Too often, teens enter adulthood without the skills and life experience they need to face the world on their own.
-That’s why Lutheran Services Carolinas has created a program called Transitional Living for Young Adults.
+That’s why Lutheran Services Carolinas has created a program called Transitional Living for Young Adults in South Carolina.